 - The JobKeeper subsidy provides A\$1,500 every two weeks per retained employee to employers.
 Eligible employers include businesses with aggregated annual turnover (global turnover) A\$1b.
 The turnover based on modified GST concepts must generally have fallen in the relevant month or quarter relative to a year earlier, but alternate tests are available for certain classes of taxpayers.
 The subsidy is available from 30 March 2020 and may run to 27 September 2020.
 The necessary requirements must be met by the relevant deadlines for an employer to qualify for the JobKeeper subsidy.
-These include: - Enrollment with the ATO (including employee notifications which must be completed before enrollment and notification of eligible employees to the ATO): Due 31 May 2020 for the JobKeeper fortnights in April and May and thereafter, the end of each month; - Wage condition: Eligible employees must be paid by the end of each JobKeeper fortnight (except payments for the first 2 fortnights which had to be made by 8 May). - ▶ The JobKeeper subsidy will be extended until 28 March 2021, with the following modifications: - Payment rate of A\$1,500 per fortnight will be reduced to A\$1,200 per fortnight from 28 September 2020 and to A\$1,000 per fortnight from 4 January 2021.
-Lower payment rates will apply for employees/business participants that worked fewer than 80 hours in the 28 day period ending at the end of the last pay cycle before either 1 March 2020 or 1 July 2020 (A\$750 per fortnight from 28 September 2020 and A\$650 per fortnight from 4 January 2021).
-Alternative rules and reference periods are available where the number of hours worked are not readily ascertainable or where the 28 day period ending before 1 March 2020 or 1 July 2020 is not a suitable reference period. - From 28 September 2020, employers seeking to claim the JobKeeper subsidy will be required to demonstrate ongoing significant decline in turnover using actual GST turnover (rather than projected GST turnover).
-The thresholds for the decline in turnover test remain the same but the eligibility criteria will change as follows: - ▶ From 28 September 2020 to 3 January 2021: Decline in turnover test (using actual GST turnover) must be met in the September 2020 quarter. - From 4 January 2021 to 28 March 2021: Decline in turnover test (using actual GST turnover) must be met in the December 2020 quarter.
+These include: - Enrollment with the ATO (including employee notifications which must be completed before enrollment and notification of eligible employees to the ATO): Due 31 May 2020 for the JobKeeper fortnights in April and May and thereafter, the end of each month; - Wage condition: Eligible employees must be paid by the end of each JobKeeper fortnight (except payments for the first two fortnights which had to be made by 8 May). - The JobKeeper subsidy will be extended until 28 March 2021, with the following modifications: - Payment rate of A\$1,500 per fortnight will be reduced to A\$1,200 per fortnight from 28 September 2020 and to A\$1,000 per fortnight from 4 January 2021.
+Lower payment rates will apply for employees/business participants that work fewer than 20 hours per week on average in the four weeks of pay periods before either 1 March 2020 or 1 July 2020 (A\$750 per fortnight from 28 September 2020 and A\$650 per fortnight from 4 January 2021). - From 28 September 2020, employers seeking to claim the JobKeeper subsidy will be required to demonstrate ongoing significant decline in turnover using actual GST turnover (rather than projected GST turnover).
+The thresholds for the decline in turnover test remain the same but the eligibility criteria will change as follows: - From 28 September 2020 to 3 January 2021: Decline in turnover test (using actual GST turnover) must be met in the September 2020 quarter. - From 4 January 2021 to 28 March 2021: Decline in turnover test (using actual GST turnover) must be met in the December 2020 quarter.